flipacholas/Architecture-of-consoles/articles/gamecube.md

 Indeed Gekko implements a 32-bit PowerPC architecture, while the MIPS R4300i can switch between 32-bit and 64-bit mode (albeit the latter was hardly used).
 To answer whether this is an improvement or not, you have to ask yourself: Why would you need '64-bitness'?
 - To address more than 4 GB of memory → The Gamecube doesn't have near that amount of memory locations.
 So this is not a requirement.
-- To operate larger chunks of data using fewer cycles and bandwidth → That's covered by Gecko's new SIMD instructions and the write-gather pipe, respectively.
+- To operate larger chunks of data using fewer cycles and bandwidth → That's covered by Gekko's new SIMD instructions and the write-gather pipe, respectively.
 - When the increased memory requirements are not an issue → 64-bit words take double the amount of memory to store.
 Memory is short on consoles, so none of them can't afford to waste RAM on 64-bit pointers with unused bits, for instance.
 This is one of the reasons N64 games stuck to 32-bit mode (apart from the implied bandwidth requirement).
 - To come up with more advertising terms → Yeah...
 I don't think that persuades people anymore.